 A key feature of the course will include coding and software development through the use of design projects.
-Computers will be used in all lessons with online tutorials, cloud based collaborative learning, and interaction with the PurpleZeus website.
+Computers will be used in all lessons with online tutorials, cloud based collaborative learning.

 Students will explore the following topics and software applications: